 There are several limitations to taking action under Section 301.
 Any action taken must affect goods or services of the foreign country in an amount equivalent in value to the burden or restriction being imposed by that country on US commerce.
 Section 301 also requires that the United States engage in international dispute resolution efforts, most notably at the WTO, in parallel with Section 301 procedures.
-USTR must on the same day as a determination to
+USTR must on the same day as a determination to investigate also request consultations with the foreign country concerning the issues involved.
+For trade agreement violations, if the issues are not resolved through consultations, then USTR must promptly request formal dispute settlement under the agreement before the earlier of the close of the consultation period or 150 days after the consultation commenced.
+USTR must seek information and advice from the petitioner and from appropriate private sector advisory committees in preparing for consultations and dispute settlement proceedings.

-16 19 U.S.C. §§ 2411-2420
+22 19 U.S.C. §§ 2411-2420

-17 19 U.S.C. § 2411.
+23 19 U.S.C. § 2411.

-18 19 U.S.C. § 2411(a).
+24 19 U.S.C. § 2411(a).

-19 19 U.S.C. § 2411 (b).
+25 19 U.S.C. § 2411 (b).